Air Rights EXPLAINED: Everything You Need to Know

 When you look out at the city skyline, what do you see?
 The tops of buildings, penthouses, rooftop terraces.
 But did you know that there is something above the buildings that is invisible to the naked eye yet still has value?
 It's the air.

 Believe it or not, building owners can value the air and treat it like any other property.
 Air rights allow property owners to buy and sell the development rights to the space or build up as high as the zoning laws allow.
 But how does that work, and how do you know if you own the air rights to your property?
-Here is everything you need to know about air rights in NYC and what you need to know.
+Here is everything you need to know about air rights in NYC.

 What Are Air Rights?